 - Eliminate the chances of getting your IP blacklisted or blocked.
 Always make requests through various proxies— Pv6 proxies are a good example.
 A proxy pool can help you perform larger volume requests without being blocked.

 - Bypass geo-tailored content.
-A proxy in a specific region is useful to scrape data according to that particular geographical region.
+A proxy in a specific region is useful for scraping data according to that particular geographical region.
 This is useful when websites and services are behind a CDN.

 - Rotating Proxies.
 Rotating Proxies take (rotate) a new IP from the pool for every new connection.
 Bear in mind that VPNs are not proxies.
-Although they do something very similar which is provide anonymity, they work at different levels.
+Although they do something very similar, which is to provide anonymity, they work at different levels.

 - Rotate UA (User Agents) and HTTP Request Headers.
 To rotate UAs and HTTP headers, you would need to collect a list of UA strings from real web browsers.
 Put the list in your web scraping code in Python and set requests to pick random strings.